just3ws/just3ws.github.io/_drafts/2015-04-27-leverage-the-j-in-jruby-for-powerful-concurrency.md

 ---
 layout: semantic
 title: Leverage the "J" in JRuby for Powerful Concurrency
-tags: Ruby, JRuby, Java, Concurrency
+tags: Ruby, JRuby, Java, Concurrency, JVM
 ---

 I was working on a project that required some heavy-weight processing of links